xmartlabs/xl-blog/blogs/2023-09-24-deploying-a-recommendation-system-using-fastapi-tf-serving-and-feast.md

 ---
-title: "Deploying a Recommendation system using FastAPI, TF Serving and Feast"
+title: Deploying a Recommendation system using FastAPI, TF Serving and Feast
+subtitle: " "
+permalink: /deploying-a-recommendation-system-using-fastapi-tf-serving-and-feast/
+featured: true
 date: 2023-08-24
-tags: [Recommendation Systems, FastAPI, TF Serving, Feast, Machine Learning]
-author: mathias
 category: machine-learning
-permalink: /deploying-a-recommendation-system-using-fastapi-tf-serving-and-feast/
 thumbnail: /images/deploying-a-recommendation-system-using-fastapi-tf-serving-and-feast/featured_image.png
+tags:
+  - Recommendation Systems
+  - FastAPI
+  - TF Serving
+  - Feast
+  - Machine Learning
+author: mathias
 ---
 ### Introduction

 In today's fast-paced and highly competitive business landscape, staying ahead of the curve is not just a goal but a necessity for